top of page

 Working together

-If you need senior‑level PR and communications leadership but are not ready to recruit a permanent director, I offer flexible interim and fractional PR director support tailored to your organisation, markets and timelines.
+If you need senior‑level PR and communications leadership but are not ready to recruit a permanent director, I offer interim PR director support tailored to your organisation, markets and timelines.

-Assignments typically range from a few months of intensive support during a transition to longer fractional arrangements where I work alongside your leadership and internal teams for a set number of days each month.
+Assignments typically range from a few months of intensive support during a transition to longer arrangements where I work alongside your leadership and internal teams for an agreed number of days each month.

 If you would like to explore how interim PR director support could work for your organisation – whether you are a CMO, founder or senior leader in an SME, trade show business or international brand – please get in touch to arrange an initial conversation.
-For more insights on choosing an interim PR read my blog post on this matter - How to Choose a PR Consultant or Agency
+For more on choosing senior PR support, you can also read my blog post, How to Choose a PR Consultant or Agency

 bottom of page